matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 <img src="AreWeThereYet/00.05.09.jpg" alt="00:05:09 Incidental complexity" id="slide-9">

 The complexity I want to talk about today is the incidental complexity.
 The complexity that arises from the way our tools work, from the ideas that embody our tools, from the ways our tools don’t work, from the ways our approaches don’t work.
 These things all become problems that we have to solve and we have a certain number of hours in the day we have to solve problems.
-Other problems you’re solving, the problems of the application domain or the problems you’ve set in front of yourself by choosing a particular language or tool or development strategy.
+Are the problems you’re solving the problems of the application domain or the problems you’ve set in front of yourself by choosing a particular language or tool or development strategy?
 So that’s incidental complexity.
 It’s coming along for the ride.
 It’s not part of the problem you’re trying to solve.

 And it’s worse, I think.
 I mean, everybody knows when something is complex and you look at it, it says, “Arrr!!!
 Complex!”
 And everybody says, “Okay.
 Well I see that.
 That is scary.
 I know that’s a danger zone.
 I know I’m going to be careful with that.”
 The worst kind of incidental complexity is the kind that’s disguised as simplicity.
 “Look how easy this is!
 There’s no semicolons.”
 I don’t want to beat up on those semicolons.
 It’s just an easy way to say, “Look, at some superficial aspect of language I’m using, this seems easy, this seems familiar,” but is there incidental complexity hiding underneath it?